Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2022 entry

-This prestigious course is unique in the UK, blending rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.
+Our prestigious course is unique in the UK.
+We blend rigorous musical study, advanced investigation of audio engineering, and mastery of sound-recording operation and practice.

-Our BMus/BSc Music and Sound Recording (Tonmeister®) course is aimed at exceptional students who are primarily interested in engineering and music.
+Our Music and Sound Recording (Tonmeister®) BMus/BSc (Hons) is aimed at exceptional students who are primarily interested in engineering and music.
 You’ll gain a breadth of experience, numerous practical skills, and invaluable initiative and adaptability that will prepare you for a career in any area of the professional audio industry.

 What you will study

-This course is made up of three areas of study: technical understanding of audio; practical experience of recording; and musical theory and practice.
+Our course is made up of three areas of study:

-The technical aspects of our course cover the components that contribute to modern sound recording and reproduction, such as acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.
+The technical aspects of our course cover the engineering components that contribute to modern sound recording and reproduction.
+This includes acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.

-The practical elements of your studies will provide you with tuition in recording techniques and critical listening, as well as allowing you to apply technical theory by recording a wide range of music.
+The practical elements of your studies will provide you with tuition in recording techniques and critical listening.
+You’ll also apply technical theory by recording a wide range of music.

 The musical components of the course will develop your analytical skills and provide the opportunity for detailed study of creative disciplines such as performance and composition.

-Our music and sound recording (Tonmeister) degree courses benefit from a range of facilities that are of the highest professional standards and are unmatched in the UK university sector.
+Our Music and Sound Recording (Tonmeister) degree course benefits from a range of facilities.
+These are of the highest professional standards and are unmatched in the UK university sector.

 The majority of the facilities are housed in our Performing Arts and Technology Studios building, which was built to strict acoustical specifications and fitted with equipment to match the best professional studios.

-As a student on the course, you’ll have access to three recording studios:
+As a student on our course, you’ll have access to three recording studios:

 - A studio floor large enough to record a full orchestra and choir